KapilKhanal/Sales_Impact/README.md

 ```

 # Sales_Impact
-This project looks at how can the introduction of a discount during the holidays affect the total sale of a customer groups.
-We use statistical techniques like **rfm analysis**, **k-means**, and **causal impact analysis** to study this impact.
+This project looks at how can the introduction of a discount during the holidays affect the total sale of customer groups within a timeframe of a year.
+The statistical techniques used are:

+**rfm analysis (recency, frenquency, monetary)** to analyse customer behavior by examining their transaction history such as

+    - how recently a customer has purchased (recency)
+    - how often they purchase (frequency)
+    - how much the customer spends (monetary)

+    RFM helps us identify customers who are more likely to respond to promotions,

+**k-means** to segment customers into various categories.

+**causal impact analysis** to study the impact of discounts within customer groups.